MarioLisbona/CA-T2A2-API-Webserver/docs/Forum-API-endpoints.md

 }
 ```

-  - User warning attribute greater than or equal to 3 warings:
+  - User warning attribute greater than or equal to 3 warnings:

 ```JSON
 {